FormidableLabs/spectacle/README.md

 Have a question about Spectacle?
 Submit an issue in this repository using the "Question" template.

+## Maintenance Status: Active

+Formidable is actively working on this project, and we expect to continue for work for the foreseeable future.
+Bug reports, feature requests and pull requests are welcome.

 ## Contents

 <!-- MarkdownTOC depth=4 autolink=true bracket=round autoanchor=true -->